shilpasri/shilpasri.github.io/_posts/2018-07-31-hwmon-sensors-on-p9.md

 categories: Sensors
 ---

+## Hwmon / Lm-sensors

 Hwmon or lm-sensors is the standard Linux interface to read sensors.
 To read the hwmon sensors one can either read the individual sensor sysfs files or run the sensors command like below.

-For example in P9, the sensors output is as below:
+For example in POWER9, the sensors output is as below:

 	# sensors
 	ibmpowernv-isa-0000